Literature

 Course Summary

 Do you enjoy improvising and performing?
 Looking at a career as a performer?
 In VCE Drama you will focus on creating, presenting and analysing self-devised solo and ensemble performances.
 You will explore real or imagined characters based on stimulus material that reflects personal, cultural and/or community experiences and stories.
-You will analysis your own performance work and professional performances.
+You will analyse your own performance work and professional performances.
 You will explore a range of performance styles relevant to practices of story-telling, contemporary drama practice and the work of a variety of drama practitioners.

 VCE: Unit 1, Unit 2 and Unit 3 & 4 sequence available